-With the state of Louisiana moving to Phase 1 on Friday, March 15, 2020, Bishop Glen John Provost is asking pastors to resume their normal Mass schedules with 25% of the church capacity.
-Click here to read the Bishop's updated letter, directives and COVID-19 flyer regarding public Masses.
+With the state of Louisiana operating under Phase 2 effective Friday, June 5, Bishop Glen John Provost is asking pastors to continue their normal Mass schedules with 50% of the church capacity.
+Click here to read the Bishop's recent letter, directives and COVID-19 flyer regarding public Masses.
 Please contact your local parish for more details.
 Note: The faithful remain dispensed from the obligation to attend Mass on Sundays and Holy Days of Obligation.

-Several priests throughout the Diocese of Lake Charles will continue to live-stream their Masses on various church parish websites and/or Facebook pages as churches gradually reopen.
+Several priests throughout the Diocese of Lake Charles continue to live-stream their Masses on various church parish websites and/or Facebook pages as churches gradually reopen.
 Click here.
-(NOTE: This listing was updated to reflect 25% maximum occupancy in churches effective May 15.
+(NOTE: This listing was updated to reflect Phase 2, including 50% maximum occupancy in churches effective June 5.
 Please check back often for the latest information.)
 Daily scripture readings can be found at www.usccb.org.

 "A Thought from the Bishop's Chapel"